 Dietitian tip: These apple cinnamon cookies contain rolled oats for added fibre!

-I love using rolled oats in cookie and muffin recipes not only because it makes a great substitute for flour (I will sometimes sub in ½ rolled oats for flour in recipes) but also because it’s so high in a certain type of fibre called soluble fibre.
+I love using rolled oats or homemade oat flour in cookie and muffin recipes not only because it makes a great substitute for flour (I will sometimes sub in ½ rolled oats for flour in recipes) but also because it’s so high in a certain type of fibre called soluble fibre.
 This type of fibre helps to slow down digestion, keeping you fuller longer and keeping blood sugar levels, as well as appetite stable throughout the day.
 When you add in the apple (by the way, you can keep the peel on if you’d like to add more fibre), you give these cookies an extra boost of vitamins, minerals and fibre too.
 We always have a steady supply of apples in our house, so it’s nice to have a few different ways to use them.

 These apple cinnamon cookies are great for toddlers and even for babies who are doing baby-led weaning.